 How many local homes has Habitat built to date?

-Columbia County Habitat for Humanity will start construction on the 10th and 11th homes the summer of 2019.
+Columbia County Habitat for Humanity most recently completed our 10th and 11th homes in 2021.

 Does Habitat give houses away?